 Can Ashwagandha help individuals gain weight?
 There are some natural ayurvedic remedies, including ashwagandha that can help you gain weight in a healthy way.
 The best formula is to mix a glass of hot whole milk, add two tablespoons of ashwagandha powder and a teaspoon of clarified butter (ghee).
 Drink it twice a day for a month to gain weight.

 Is Ashwagandha good for arthritis?
 If applied topically in the form of a paste made from the roots and leaves with water, it effectively reduces inflammation at the joints.
-For the relief of stubborn joint pain without facing other side effects, opt for ashwagandha for arthritis, a natural anti-arthritis herb.
+For the relief of stubborn joint pain without facing other side effects, opt for ashwagandha for arthritis, a natural anti-arthritic herb.

 Is Ashwagandha good for sleep?
 The Ayurvedic herb ashwagandha supports healthy sleep by rejuvenating the body and addressing stress-related exhaustion.
 Ashwagandha (Withania Somnifera) has emerged as one of the world’s most powerful adaptogens, which means it helps the adrenal system regulate hormones and helps the body cope with stress.

-Ashwagandha is a well-researched herb that serves many purposes and benefits many systems in the human body including, but not limited to, the neurological, immune, reproductive and endocrine systems.
+Ashwagandha is a well-researched herb that serves many purposes and benefits many systems in the human body including but not limited to, the neurological, immune, reproductive and endocrine systems.
 The most popular form of ashwagandha is the root extract, known as KSM-66, but leaf extracts are also available.

 These extracts can be found in capsule and powder forms.
 When supplementing with ashwagandha, it’s recommended to start with 300 to 500 milligrams per day.